Working From Home – Legislation and Risks

 Slips, Trips and Falls

-According to the latest HSE figures, slips, trips and falls remain the biggest cause of workplace fatalities, responsible for 40 out of 147 reported deaths at work.
-Furthermore, slips, trips and falls on the same level resulted in 29% of non-fatal accidents in 2018/19.
+According to the latest HSE figures, slips, trips and falls remain the biggest cause of workplace injury, responsible for 30% of all non-fatal workplace injuries in 2021/22.

 In terms of lone working, working from home might not seem to present any immediate risks.
 However, what happens if the home worker suddenly becomes ill or is not visible online when they should be?
 The employer needs to put a system in place where remote working employees have to ‘check-in’ regularly.
 The member of staff working from home should also have the name and number of a supervisor who can be contacted easily.

 Regular home workers have identified feelings of isolation from their organisation due to a lack of updates and not being informed about changes.
 Experiencing equipment issues that don’t get fixed quickly also leads to feelings of frustration.